brotatotes/bht-automation/bht gen 3/Matthew/Chapter 19/Matthew 19 22 bht.md

 # Matthew 19:22 Commentary Help Text

 ## BHT:
-When faced with the choice between God and money, the man in this story prioritized money over God.
-Jesus may only require this choice if one is controlled by money.
-Different sins can keep individuals from coming to Christ.
-The man's sorrowful departure signifies that he was affected by the encounter but ultimately made his own decision.
-Our own choices are crucial, while God's Providence can remove obstacles.
-We are reminded to turn away from worldly desires and find the appealing sweetness of Christ's grace to remain faithful to His teachings.
+Feeling overwhelmed, the rich young man went away grieved because he believed Jesus had asked too much of him.
+Jesus's test of surrendering wealth is only required for those in the grip of money.
+Each person is under the control of different sins, and even a single sin is enough to keep one distant from Christ.
+This encounter highlights the importance of renouncing worldly desires and finding true contentment solely in the grace of Christ, forsaking present pleasures for the pursuit of everlasting happiness.

 ## Choicest Commentary Quotes:
 ### John Calvin:
-1. "If we are not prepared to endure poverty, it is manifest that covetousness reigns in us."
+1. "But if we are not prepared to endure poverty, it is manifest that covetousness reigns in us."
 2. "We are reminded also by this example that, if we would persevere steadily in the school of Christ, we must renounce the flesh."
-3. "The same thing will happen to us, unless the sweetness of the grace of Christ render all the allurements of the flesh distasteful to us."
+3. "The same thing will happen to us unless the sweetness of the grace of Christ render all the allurements of the flesh distasteful to us."

 ### Philip Schaff:
 1. "He went away sorrowful.
 Not unaffected, he yet went away."
-2. "But the silence about his future course hints, that whatever light and love one receives, the decision is to be made by the man himself."
+2. "Whatever light and love one receives, the decision is to be made by the man himself."
 3. "The hindrance is often removed by God's Providence."

 ### Archibald T. Robertson:
-1. "He worshipped money more than God when put to the test."
+1. "Went away grieved."
+He felt that Jesus had asked too much of him.
-2. "Does Jesus demand this same test of every one?
-Not unless he is in the grip of money."
+2. Does Jesus demand this same test of every one?
+Not unless he is in the grip of money.
-3. "Different persons are in the power of different sins.
-One sin is enough to keep one away from Christ."
+3. Different persons are in the power of different sins.
+One sin is enough to keep one away from Christ.

 ### John Gill:
 1. "he went away sorrowful; not with a godly sorrow for his sin and imperfections, but with the sorrow of the world, which worketh death"